kon-pap/Parallel_Programming_Project_Docs/README.md

 Each worker receives these `start` and `end` pointers from the `main` process and then builds a subtree of `points`.
 Each worker will find a local nearest neighbor for each query.
 `MPI_Reduce` is then used to find the nearnest neigbor with minimum distance across all workers for each query.

+### Hybrid
+Our approach focuses on combining the two previous approaches in an efficient way.
+Thus, after splitting the problem in smaller pieces like in the MPI approach we make sure that each MPI process uses a shared memory model (in our case OMP).
+That means that each MPI process creates the tree corresponding to its chunk using `#pragma omp task` and then tries to solve the problem for all the queries in parallel using `#pragma omp parallel for`.
+Finally, we keep on using `#pragma omp simd` to compute the loop inside distance_squared function and we finally reduce all the results coming from all the MPI processes

+### Bonus
+Our bonus approach uses the same approach used in the hybrid implementation.
+The only difference between them is the way we vectorize the for loop inside distance_squared function.
+In this case, we use C intrinsic functions instead of OMP SIMD.
+Worth mentioning is the fact that we don't use a remainder loop because the size of each point is 128, which is perfectly divided with 8.
+This slightly different vectorization approach seems to give us better results regarding the final speedup.